 How to Fill a Mini Quiche?

 The turkey baster works perfectly.
-Usually, 2 runs with the baster and your mini quiche will be filled up ¾ of the way with the custard and that's perfect.
+Usually, 2 turns with the baster, and your mini quiche will be filled up ¾ of the way with the custard and that's perfect.

 Don't Overfill the Mini Quiche!